UKCloud/documentation/articles/azure/azs-faq.md

 ### How do I access my solutions via government networks?

 UKCloud for Microsoft Azure is currently available via the internet.
-Community network support such as HSCN, Janet, RLI and PSN is planned for the future.
+Community network support such as HSCN, Janet, MCN and PSN is planned for the future.

 ### What reports can I get about my UKCloud for Microsoft Azure solution?